nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-The patient already exists in MediBase3.
+The user provides an existing patient in MediBase3.

     * 2a1.
 MediBase3 informs user of the error.